Featured Author: Annie Cosby

 “Drop whatever you are doing and get yourself a copy of this book ASAP.” – Amazon reviewer

-Look for the exciting conclusion to Souls Out of Ireland in 2021!
+Look for the next installment of Souls Out of Ireland, The Court of Medb, in September 2021!

 Sign up for our Librarian & Educator Newsletter!